Ngā toi Māori (Māori arts and crafts)

 Māori Television connects New Zealanders with Māori language and culture by showing a range of programmes.

-Ngāi Tahu are an iwi in Te Waipounamu (the South Island).
-Their website has a series of short documentaries about different Ngāi Tahu artists.
+This is the YouTube channel for Ngāi Tahu, an in Te Waipounamu (the South Island).
+They have a series of short documentaries about different Ngāi Tahu artists.

 Books